johnchourajr/john.design/src/mdx/index.md

         of sleep; I WFH in my studio office that I built in my backyard;
-        been learning how to take care of my mental health lately; running around in the backyard with my daughter is the best; I watch seinfeld like clockwork; I’m a design nerd all-around and def work too much.”'
+        been learning how to take care of my mental health lately; running around in the backyard with my daughter is the best; I watch Seinfeld like clockwork; I’m a design nerd all-around and def work too much,” said me.'
       quote: true
   photos:
     - img: '../images/meta/fam-4.png'